(425 ILCS 7/5)

 (c) A hospital's administrator, manager, superintendent, or his or her designee deciding to report under this Act shall not report any of the following burn injuries:

-(1) a burn injury of a first responder, as defined in
+(1) a burn injury of an emergency medical responder,

-Section 3.60 of the Emergency Medical Services (EMS) Systems Act, sustained in the line of duty;
+as defined in Section 3.50 of the Emergency Medical Services (EMS) Systems Act, sustained in the line of duty;

 (2) a burn injury caused by lighting;